We have written this information to help you understand your treatment. It contains answers to many frequently asked questions.

 Staff will explain all the risks, benefits and alternatives before they ask you to sign a consent form.
 If you are unsure about any aspect of your proposed treatment, please don’t hesitate to speak with a senior member of staff again.

-Sometimes excess blood may gather at the operation site and a small drain may be inserted to allow unwanted substances to drain naturally for healing to take place.
-This drain will usually be removed after 24 hours.
-The urethral catheter is a narrow tube that goes in the repositioned urethra to drain out the urine.
-This will stay in place for 10–12 days and will be removed in clinic by your nurse specialist.
+Sometimes excess blood may gather at the operation site and we may insert a small drain to allow unwanted substances to drain naturally for healing to take place.
+We will usually remove this drain after 24 hours.

-There may be some swelling and bruising to the perineum area.
-However, this will improve within the healing time.
-Pain relief will be given regularly and you will also be discharged with appropriate medication.
+The urethral catheter is a narrow tube that goes into the newly repositioned urethra to drain out the urine, this will stay in place for 10-12 days and removed in clinic by your nurse specialist.
+There may be some swelling and bruising to the perineum area however, this will improve within the healing time.
+We will give you pain relief regularly and you will be discharged with appropriate medication.

-Often after a general anaesthetic the bowel will remain sluggish.
-Inform the surgical team if you are having problems opening your bowel and appropriate medication will be prescribed.
-You will be advised to wear your anti-embolism stockings, which are designed to help your circulation.
+Often after a general anaesthetic the bowel will remain sluggish, therefore inform the surgical team if you are having problems with opening your bowel and we will prescribe you the appropriate medication.
+We will advise you to wear your anti-embolism stockings, designed to help your circulation.
+We will also prescribe anticoagulation injections, which will “thin” your blood and prevent blood clots.
+You will usually remain in hospital for 72 hours and will depend on your surgeon’s instruction.

-The ward nurses will arrange for the district nurses to arrange visits to ensure the wound site remains clean and healthy.
-The perineal urethrostomy area needs to be kept clean and if there is any visible slough (exudate), alginate will need to be applied to absorb and promote healing.
-The healing process is normally four to six weeks.
+The ward will arrange for a district nurse to visit you to make sure the wound site remains clean and healthy.
+Alternatively you may be asked to see your practice nurse at your GP,s for wound check if you are fully mobile.
+If there is any visible slough (exudate) then alginate or aquacel dressing will need to be applied to absorb and promote healing.
+The healing process is normally 4-6 weeks therefore you will need to avoid any strenuous activity for example lifting, gardening and shopping.

 Bathing and showering

 You will be able to shower, however you must not have a bath until advised after your clinic for removal of your urethral catheter.
-From day 15 you can have a five-minute ‘salt bath’ to facilitate wound healing.
+From day 15, you can have a five-minute ‘salt bath’ to facilitate wound healing.

 To do this, run a warm bath and place a handful of table salt in the water.
 You should not rub the penile wound site, but pat the area dry.